 - For physicians: The physician’s role is first and foremost to provide outstanding medical care to all patients.

-- Physicians should encourage patients who express interest in donating to connect with the hospital’s fundraising team members.
+- Physicians should encourage patients who express interest in donating to connect with the hospital’s fundraising team members to discuss how they can become more connected with the hospital.

 - Physicians should exercise extreme caution when considering whether to discuss fundraising with patients.
 They should only do so when they’ve determined that these conversations will not jeopardize the patient’s trust.